LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-legal-aspects.md

 Software patents are an issue in many jurisdictions.
 The MIT license includes a grant of patents to its users, as [explained by the Open Source Initiative](https://opensource.com/article/18/3/patent-grant-mit-license).
 The Apache 2.0 license also includes a generous grant, in identical language to the GPL and the MPL.

-The difficulty is that the Apache 2.0 license also includes *patent relaliation* clause:
+The difficulty is that the Apache 2.0 license also includes a *patent retaliation* clause:

 > If You institute patent litigation against any entity (including a
 > cross-claim or counterclaim in a lawsuit) alleging that the Work or a